openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

    appears when a learner selects **Show Answer**.

 #. **Reset button.** Learners can select **Reset** to clear any input that has
    not yet been submitted, and try again to answer the question.

-If the learner has already submitted an answer, selecting **Reset** clears the submission and, if the problem contains randomized variables and randomization is set to **On Reset**, changes the values the learner sees in the problem.
-If the number of Maximum Attempts that was set for this problem has been reached, the **Reset** button is not visible.
+  - If the learner has already submitted an answer, selecting **Reset** clears the submission.
+  - If the number of Maximum Attempts that was set for this problem has been reached, the **Reset** button is not visible.
+  - If the problem includes a Python script to randomize variables and the randomization setting is **On Reset**, the values the learner sees in the problem change.

 #. **Hide Answer button.**